 Please direct any specific UWSHC Hearing Aid Recycling Program questions to Dr. Melanie Buhr-Lawler, HARP director at (608) 890-1504 or melanie.buhr@wisc.edu.

-Individuals who feel they qualify for the HARP after reviewing the eligibility requirements should complete, print, and e-mail or mail the PDF HARP Form (Spanish version of the form).
-Please note that there is a waiting list of approximately six months for new HARP recipients due to the large number of eligible applicants.
+Individuals who feel they qualify for the HARP after reviewing the eligibility requirements should complete the application online.
+Individuals who have trouble with the online application can print and mail the PDF HARP Form (Spanish version of the form).
+Please call the clinic at 608-262-3951 if you need a paper application mailed to you.
+Please note that there is a waiting list of approximately three to six months for new HARP recipients due to the large number of eligible applicants.